 Mr Hoggart’s many writings on the issue proceed from the assumption that the hair is a wig.
 As befits a journalist of a liberal disposition, he believes in, to modify Herbert Butterfield’s influential book of the 1930s, The Wig Interpretation of History.
 Dr Johnson, when he reported on Commons debates, being a Tory, said that he took care to ensure that ‘the Whig dogs did not have the best of it’.
 Mr Hoggart seems determined that what should not have the best of it are the dog wigs.
 That Mr Fabricant’s hair is a dog of a wig is the basis of Mr Hoggart’s view of the subject.

-Not just Mr Hoggart's; at afternoon tea in the gallery canteen on the day in question, that Mr Fabricant's hair was a wig was, among my colleagues, a given.
+Not just Mr Hoggart’s; at afternoon tea in the gallery canteen on the day in question, that Mr Fabricant’s hair was a wig was, among my colleagues, a given.
 The only dispute was: a wig or a weave?
-Few doubted that some of the hair is Mr Fabricant's naturally.
-The issue was the balance between nature and art.
+Few doubted that some of the hair is Mr Fabricant’s naturally.